 As you do buyer persona research, ask broadly about your buyers’ information habits:

-• Do buyers read news in the morning?
+• Do your buyers read the news in the morning?
 On paper, or online?

-• Do buyers watch TV in the evening?
+• Will your buyers watch TV in the evening?
 Do they also use multiple screens – a tablet, a smartphone?

-• Do buyers read social media and email during the day – on a PC or on a mobile?
+• Can your buyers read social media and email during the day – on a PC or on a mobile device?

-• Do buyer commute by car – and listen to radio or pass by certain billboards each day?
-Do they travel by train or bus, where they see the content and ads in the station?
+• Do your buyers commute by car – and listen to the radio or pass by certain billboards each day?
+Do they travel by train or bus, where they regularly see the content and ads in the station?

-Buyers probably don’t go to your website for information first – instead they go to search, news media, e-commerce sites or social media.
-What content will they find there?
-Will yours pop up when they want it?
+Buyers probably don’t go to your website for information first – instead, they use voice or web search, news media, e-commerce sites, or social media.
+What content will they find when they get there?
+Will yours pop up a the time when they need it?

 • If you publish too infrequently, you may have a hard time attracting subscribers to your email.
 When readers don’t know how often your content will come, they’re much likelier to ignore it and less likely to subscribe.

-• If you publish too often, you may see the number of email unsubscribes rise.
+• If you publish too often, you may see lower open rates and click-through rates.
+The number of emails unsubscribes will rise.
 People may choose “publish too frequently” as the reason they unsubscribed.
-You also may see lower open rates and click-through rates.

-In short, make an appointment with your readers.
-Keep it religiously.
+Make an appointment with your readers, and keep it religiously.

 Do you know on which days of the week your content performs best?
 Find out when your readers are most active, so you can deliver content when they’re engaged and likely to interact with it.